-Exhibits change on a quarterly basis and will run for approximately 10 weeks depending on other programming activities at the AARC.
+Length of exhibits Exhibits will run for approximately 10 weeks depending on other programming activities at the AARC.

-he AARC is not a museum gallery.
-Exhibit spaces available include a ballroom, conference room, the lobby area, and the adjoining hallways.
-A secured glass display case located in the lobby is also available for smaller work, such as sculpture, jewelry, ceramics, small 3-D sculptures, and small 2-D work.
+Exhibit space AARC is not a museum gallery.
+Exhibit spaces available include a ballroom, the lobby area, and the adjoining hallways.
+A secured glass display case located in the lobby is also available for smaller work, such as jewelry, ceramics, small 3-D sculptures, and small 2-D work.

-The AARC will support artists to the best of its ability in terms of promoting exhibits via the center’s website, brochures, newsletters, calendar listings and other media outlets as available.
+Publicity and promotion The AARC will support artists to the best of its ability in terms of promoting exhibits via the Center’s website, brochures, newsletters, calendar listings and other media outlets as available.
 Additional methods of publicity are the responsibility of the artist(s).
 The AARC reserves the right to reproduce accepted entries and images for the purpose of exhibit promotion and educational programming, as provided in the agreement.